 In the last post we used GPUs to add two vectors, element by element.
 It’s what we call an embarrassingly parallel problem, but you might be thinking: is this all that GPUs are suited for?
 Doing independent things in parallel with no coordination?

-One operation often arising in LLM inference is summing all vector elements.
+One operation often arising in LLM inference is summing all elements of a vector.
 On a CPU, you would do this:

 float sum(std::vector<float> &values) {